Lufthansa to cut flight capacity due to coronavirus spread

-FRANKFURT (Reuters) - German airline group Lufthansa (LHAG.DE) said it will cut the number of short- and medium-haul flights in response to the accelerated spread of the coronavirus.
+FRANKFURT, Feb 28 (Reuters) - German airline group Lufthansa said it will cut the number of short- and medium-haul flights in response to the accelerated spread of the coronavirus.

 “Within the coming weeks, the number of short- and medium-haul flights will be reduced by up to 25%, depending on the further development of the spread of the coronavirus,” the airline said.